 - Pinch of salt

-- 1 cup of Dulce de leche (it should be the thick type or 'repostero') See Notes below
+- 1 cup pastry dulce de leche, the thick type labeled 'repostero' See Notes below

 Instructions

-- Mix butter and sugar in a large bowl, until very creamy, using a spatula or handheld mixer, or a wooden spoon.
+- Mix 11 tablespoons unsalted butter and 1 cup white granulated sugar in a large bowl, until very creamy, using a spatula, handheld mixer, or a wooden spoon.

-- Add egg yolks and whole egg and mix well to incorporate.
+- Add 2 egg yolks and 1 egg and mix well to incorporate.

-- Add cognac, vanilla, and lemon zest.
+- Add 1 tablespoon cognac, ยฝ teaspoon vanilla extract, and ยผ teaspoon lemon zest.
 Mix well.

-- Add the sifted flour, baking powder, salt, and cornstarch gradually, mixing very well until no streaks of dry ingredients remain.
+- Add the sifted 1 cup all-purpose flour, ½ teaspoon baking powder, Pinch of salt and 2 cups cornstarch gradually, mixing very well until no streaks of dry ingredients remain.
 The final dough will be very soft and silky but not sticky.

 - Pat it into a disc, wrap the dough in plastic wrap or freezer sheets, and let it rest in the refrigerator for 30 minutes, like any sweet dough.
 At this point, it can be refrigerated for 3 days or frozen for a month, always well wrapped to prevent dryness.